-A year ago no one really cared about pour over coffee.
+For a long time no one really cared about pour over coffee.
 Sure, a few baristas were talking about it, and maybe if you were really lucky you knew of an obscure espresso bar that actually served it to order.
-If you aren’t familiar with pour over coffee, here is a brief pictorial description of the process.
+If you aren't familiar with pour over coffee, here is a brief pictorial description of what is involved in the process.

 But most coffee shops just didn’t care about it – probably because it wasn’t as feasible a way of selling mass quantities of coffee inexpensively.
 Fair enough.